TrygveJW/number_word_sound_translator/readme.txt

 # number_word_sound_translator

-Have you ever needed to do a reverse search form phonetically mapped numbers to valid English words?
+Have you ever needed to do a reverse search from phonetically mapped numbers to valid English words?
 Then this is the program for you.

 The number-> phonetic sound mapping is done in the letter_number_pair file.
 The mapping is using the ARPABET mapping from IPA to ARPABET can be found here https://en.wikipedia.org/wiki/ARPABET